nico-i/nix-zu-sehen/nix-config-v2/README.md

 This configuration is made up of two parts:

 1. `/hosts/` - This directory contains the configuration for each of the hosts that I want to setup.
 Each host has its own configuration file.
-2. `/modules/` - This directory contains all configurations of the programs I use as nix modules.
+2. `/modules/` - This directory contains all configurations I use as nix modules.
 The idea is to use the modules I need in each host configuration.

 ## Programs I want to install

-I aim to install the minimal amount of programs that I need to get my work done.
-Here is a list of programs that I want to install:
+I aim to use the minimal amount of programs that I need to get my work done.
+Here is a list of programs that I want to configure:

 ### Bootstrapping Programs